LCCC-Recommended Scholarships from Outside Sources

 The Community Foundation of Lorain County awards annual scholarships for post-high school education.
 The scholarships are based on field of study, merit, financial need, and community involvement.
 Requirements include: Minimum 2.0 GPA or higher, transcripts must be official, must complete the FAFSA.

-The Horatio Alger Scholarship application (for National, State and Targeted Scholarships) is open through March 15, 2022.
-The program awards National and State scholarships to high school juniors who will be attending college in the fall of 2023.
+The Horatio Alger Scholarship application (for National, State and Targeted Scholarships) The program awards National and State scholarships to high school juniors who will be attending college in the fall of 2023.
 We continue to encourage high school seniors to apply for our Targeted awards.

 Merit Company and Sherwood Company LCCC/University Partnership Scholarship: The Merit Company and Sherwood Company LCCC/University Partnership Scholarship is available to Lorain County Community College and University Partnership students who: